CMMC Practice AC.L1-3.1.20 – External Connections: Verify and control/limit connections to and use of external information systems.

 Links to Publicly Available Resources

-This document provides assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 1.
+This document provides self-assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 1.
 This NIST Special Publication provides information to organizations about firewall technologies and policies.
 This NIST Special Publication offers recommendations for designing, configuring, and managing IPSec VPN solutions.
 This is a sample policy from Norfolk State University.
 This practice is intended to address policy and procedures for the use of external information systems in regard to access and information handling.
 This SANS whitepaper describes firewall and perimeter protections.
 This SANS whitepaper discusses the need for web application firewalls.
 In this edition of the On Call Compliance Solutions Compliance Tip of the Week, we discuss how organizations must establish terms and conditions for the use of external systems in accordance with organizational security policies and procedures.
 Those terms and conditions must address as a minimum, the types of applications that can be accessed on organizational systems from external systems.
 Let’s talk about NIST 800-171 Control 3.1.20 -- Encrypt CUI on mobile devices and mobile computing platforms.
 In this edition of the On Call Compliance Solutions Compliance Tip of the Week, we discuss how organizations must establish terms and conditions for the use of external systems in accordance with organizational security policies and procedures.
 Those terms and conditions must address as a minimum, the types of applications that can be accessed on organizational systems from external systems.

 Discussion [NIST SP 800-171 R2]